Topsail Hill Preserve State Park

 - Rare Coastal Dune Lakes

-Topsail Hill is home to several coastal dune lakes, a unique natural feature found in only a few places worldwide:- Campbell Lake, Morris Lake, and Stallworth Lake offer opportunities for paddling, fishing, and wildlife observation.
+Topsail Hill Preserve is home to several coastal dune lakes, a rare natural feature found in only a few places worldwide:- Campbell Lake, Morris Lake, and Stallworth Lake provide excellent scenery for paddling, fishing, and wildlife observation.

 - Towering Sand Dunes